AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ### [!UICONTROL Single Identity Profiles] {#single-identity-profiles}

-The [!UICONTROL Single Identity Profiles] widget provides a count of your organization's profiles that are unauthenticated and only have one type of ID type that creates their identity.
+The [!UICONTROL Single Identity Profiles] widget provides a count of your organization's profiles that only have one type of ID type that creates their identity.
 This ID type can either be an email or ECID.
 The profile count is generated from the data contained in the most recent snapshot.

 ![Single Identity Profiles widget.](../images/profiles/single-identity-profiles.png)

 ### [!UICONTROL Unsegmented Profiles] {#unsegmented-profiles}

-The [!UICONTROL Unsegmented Profiles] widget provides a total number of all profiles not attached to any segment.
-The number generated is accurate as of the last snapshot.
-This number represents an opportunity for profile activation across the organization, and can also indicate the opportunity to expunge profiles that do not provide adequate ROI.
+The [!UICONTROL Unsegmented Profiles] widget provides the total number of all profiles not attached to any segment.
+The number generated is accurate as of the last snapshot and represents the opportunity for profile activation across your organization.
+It also indicates the opportunity to expunge profiles that do not provide adequate ROI.

 ![The Unsegmented Profiles widget.](../images/profiles/unsegmented-profiles.png)

 ### [!UICONTROL Unsegmented Profiles Trend] {#unsegmented-profiles-trend}

 The [!UICONTROL Unsegmented Profiles Trend] widget provides a line graph illustration for the number of profiles that are not attached to any segment over a given period of time.
-The trend of profiles not attached to any segment can be visualized over 30 days, six months, and one-year periods.
+The trend of profiles not attached to any segment can be visualized over 30 days, 90 days, and 12 month periods.
 The time period is chosen from a dropdown menu in the widget.
 The profile count is reflected in the y-axis and time on the x-axis.

 ![The Unsegmented Profiles Trend widget.](../images/profiles/unsegmented-profiles-trend.png)